plane icon

 1. Open the RxControl app and create a new Serial Connection.
 Press Next.

-1. Specify the computer Serial Port you want to use to connect to your mosaic-G5 receiver and enter a Connection Name.
+1. Specify the computer serial port you want to use to connect to your mosaic-G5 receiver and enter a Connection Name.
 Press Finish.

 Send NMEA messages to Xbee Socket

-1. In the main menu go to Communication –> COM port settings.
+1. In the main menu, go to Communication → COM port settings.

-1. Set the Baud rate of COM2 at 115200 bps, because most of our communication plug-in works at 115200 bps.
+1. Set the baud rate of COM2 to 115200 bps, as most of our communication plug-ins operate at this rate.
 Press OK.

-1. In the main menu bar select Communication -> Output settings -> NMEA Output.
+1. In the main menu bar, select Communication → Output settings → NMEA Output.

-1. In the main menu go to Tools -> Expert Console.
+1. In the main menu, go to Tools → Expert Console.

 1. Go to the NMEA tab in the Expert Console.
 You will observe the output NMEA messages.